aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/To-Image/_index.md

 {{% alert color="primary" %}}

-In case you try to render the non-supported chart types to image or PDF, you may end up with 0 sized images or blank PDF.
+In case you try to render the unsupported chart types to an image or PDF, you may end up with zero‑sized images or a blank PDF.

 {{% /alert %}}

-## **Advance topics**
+## **Advanced topics**
 - [Convert Chart to PDF](/cells/python-net/chart-to-pdf/)
 {{< app/cells/assistant language="python-net" >}}